CodingTrain/thecodingtrain.com/content/pages/guides/content-structure-guide.md

 This property let's us link challenges to a specific video in any way you see fit.
 It's an array of slugs, which should match the path slug of a challenge (relative to `content/videos/challenges`) to correctly reference it.

 If it's not defined or is left empty, then no challenge panel is shown in the corresponding video page.
-Multiple slugs can be added, but only the first two will be shown in the page currently.
+Multiple slugs can be added, but only two will be shown in the page, chosen randomly.

 #### Code examples